You’ve got it, don’t you? The list of things you need for homeschooling.

 If you’re a veteran homeschooler, the list for this year probably looks something like this: new pencils, the next Math book in the series, more bookshelves, bins for each child’s work, glue sticks…the list could go on and on.
-If you’re someone considering homeschooling, the list is probably full of things you think you need: a boxed curriculum that contains materials for every subject, desks for each child, a bell signaling the end of each period…

 OK, maybe not that, exactly.
-But the truth is, whether an old-timer or newbie homeschooler, August and September often bring with them a host of “needs” each parent perceives are necessary for home education to be successful.
+But the truth is, whether an old-timer or newbie homeschooler, August and September often bring with them a host of homeschool supplies each parent perceives are necessary for home education to be successful.
 There is plenty of pressure to acquire Everything Important (surely that is a capital-worthy, official concept, right?) to ensure the year’s academic success – if you get this or do this or try this, your homeschool will go well!

 Poppycock.